Greenland NAT Alternates: March 2026 Update

 • RFFS: 5 (or RFFS 8 with 4 hours notice)

 • Why odd?
-Technically it’s open at night, but as it’s a brand new airport, night opening is unrealistic at the moment – especially in winter.
+Technically it’s open at night, but in practice this is still difficult, especially in winter.
 In the summer months, when there’s no snow and it’s daylight almost all day every day, there won’t be the same need for runway sweeping and using the airport as a diversion alternate might be more possible because they will only require standby personnel on short notice.

 BGBW/Narsarsuaq